elliotruf/proteomics-analysis-MSC/README.md

-# Proteomics Fold-change-based Expression Comparison and GO Enrichment Analysis
+# Proteomics Fold-change-Based Expression Comparison and GO Enrichment Analysis

 Exploratory analysis of total proteome and phosphoproteome datasets performed as part of my MSc in Applied Bioinformatics & Genomics.